Gilt-edged Tanager

 - Population Trend: Stable

-The Gilt-edged Tanager (*Tangara cyanoventris*) is a vibrant, jewel-like songbird endemic to the Atlantic Forest of southeastern Brazil.
-True to its name, this stunning species features a brilliant golden-orange head and mantle that appears "gilt" or gold-plated, which contrasts sharply with a distinct jet-black mask around its eyes and throat.
-Its most captivating feature is its radiant turquoise-blue breast and belly, while its wings and tail are intricately patterned with black and lime-green edging.
-Typically found in the high canopy, these energetic birds are often seen in lively mixed-species flocks, where they perform acrobatic maneuvers to forage for small fruits and insects.
-With its kaleidoscopic plumage and spirited presence, the Gilt-edged Tanager is a masterful display of the rich biodiversity found within the Brazilian highlands.
+The Gilt-edged Tanager (*Tangara cyanoventris*) is a breathtakingly vibrant songbird endemic to the Atlantic Forest of southeastern Brazil, renowned for its intricate and luminous plumage.
+True to its name, this small passerine boasts a radiant golden-yellow head and mantle that contrasts sharply with a distinct black mask surrounding its eyes and a rich, turquoise-blue breast and belly.
+Its wings and tail are a lush lime green, detailed with delicate black "scalloping" that gives the feathers a shimmering, textured appearance.
+Highly social and energetic, these birds are most often found flitting through the high canopy in mixed-species flocks, foraging for fruit and insects.
+With its jewel-like coloration and restless nature, the Gilt-edged Tanager serves as a stunning representative of Brazil’s rich avian biodiversity.

 Fun Facts